 Inflation can be examined from several perspectives, so we should note that the official inflation measure by which BOJ’s monetary policy performance should be judged, is the annual point-to-point measure, not calendar year inflation, monthly inflation, or any other measure.

-Annual point-to-point, of course, means that at any point in the current year (usually at the end of a month, for the sake of orderly comparison), what we measure is the rate of inflation now compared to the same point in the previous year.
+Annual point-to-point, of course, means that at any point in the current year (usually at the end of a month, for the sake of orderly comparison), what we measure is the rate of inflation at that point compared to the same point in the previous year.

 This measure is also what is dictated by law, as the amended Bank of Jamaica Act, Section 34FF (4), now specifies that “the target measure applicable for inflation shall be the annual point to point change in the Consumer Price Index as measured by the Statistical Institute of Jamaica.”